alexandrovteam/pyimzML/Readme.rst

 * ``$ pip install git+git://github.com/pyIMS/pyimzML.git`` will install pyimzML from github.
 * Download the source tarball from `PyPI <https://pypi.python.org/pypi/pyimzML>`_ and ``$ pip install pyimzml-x-x-x.tar.gz``

-Note: If numpy is not preinstalled, pip will build it from source before installing pyimzML.
-This can take several minutes.
+*Note: If numpy is not preinstalled, pip will build it from source before installing pyimzML.
+This can take several minutes.*

+**Testing**

+To test your installation of pyimzML, you can download sample data from `imzml.org <http://imzml.org/index.php?option=com_content&view=article&id=186&Itemid=68>`_ and go through the following use cases.

 Usage
 -----